Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 *1st-level Feat*

-**Prerequisites:** Spellcasting/Pact Magic feature or Intelligence (Arcana) proficiency
+**Prerequisites:** Spellcasting/Pact Magic feature or Intelligence (Arcana) Proficiency
 **Repeatable:** No

 You study the arcane arts, gaining the following benefits:

 - **Arcane Sense**

-    You gain proficiency in the Arcana skill.
-If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+    You gain Proficiency in the Arcana skill.
+If you are already proficient in the skill, you add double your Proficiency Bonus to checks you make with it.

 - **Magical Trickster**